top of page

 Marilyn Monroe vintage glamour

-While often remembered for that iconic white dress moment over the subway grate, Monroe's fashion influence extends far beyond a single photograph.
-She understood how to dress for her figure, favouring figure-hugging silhouettes that celebrated rather than concealed her curves.
-Modern celebrities frequently channel Monroe's confident sexuality and understanding of personal branding through fashion.
-Her ability to combine glamour with accessibility created a lasting template for stars who aim to appear both aspirational and relatable.
+Often remembered for that iconic white dress moment over the subway grate, Monroe's fashion influence goes well beyond this single photograph.
+She knew how to dress for her figure, favoring silhouettes that celebrated her curves.
+Today, modern celebrities frequently channel Monroe's confident sexuality and personal branding through fashion.
+Her mix of glamour and accessibility created a lasting template for stars who seek both aspirational and relatable looks.

 Jackie Kennedy: American Aristocracy

-As First Lady and later as Jackie O, Kennedy defined sophisticated American style.
-She possessed an innate understanding of the power of image, using fashion to craft a public persona that perfectly balanced dignity with approachability.
-Her preference for clean lines, solid colours, and architectural shapes created a distinctive signature style that influenced both American and European fashion.
-Kennedy's fashion choices were diplomatic tools as much as personal expression, demonstrating how style could serve both political and cultural purposes.
+As First Lady and later Jackie O, Kennedy defined sophisticated American style.
+She understood the power of image, crafting a public persona that balanced dignity with approachability.
+Her clean lines, solid colours, and architectural shapes established a signature style influencing both American and European fashion.
+Kennedy's fashion choices acted as diplomatic tools, demonstrating how style can serve both political and cultural purposes.

 Twiggy: The Face of the Sixties